 5. Know about advanced standing

-If you have completed at least two years of full-time study in the same Canadian college program, we might grant you advanced standing, depending on the program you are applying to.
+If you have completed four semesters (two years) of full-time study in the same Canadian college diploma program, we might grant you advanced standing, depending on the program you are applying to, as per the table below.
+If you are in a Bachelor’s degree program, please refer to university transfers.

-If you are applying after one year of college, we will not grant you any advanced standing.
+If you are applying after one year of college in a certificate or diploma program, we will not grant you any advanced standing.

 Faculties that grant advanced standing do so based on your discipline, courses completed and length of studies.